-“Looks sharp and are ideal for working out in.
+“Looks sharp and is ideal for working out in.
 You can do dynamic movements in them easily and the flat heel is nice for squats or similar exercises.
 Love the very reasonable price as well.”

 “Adequate arch support and feel really comfortable on my feet.
 Maybe the best Asics shoe for CrossFit workouts in my opinion.
 Super happy that my trainer recommended them to me.”

 Does it sound like the right pair of workout shoes for you?
 You can easily find them on Amazon.
-Check now for all the size, color and style options:
+Check now for all the size, color, and style options:

 Are These Shoes Ideal for CrossFit?

-If you take a look around your CrossFit box, or ask your trainer, you’ll find that there are a ton of options for what to wear on your feet during a WOD.
-You may consider using everything from lightweight, barefoot style shoes to heavier weightlifting shoes.
+If you take a look around your CrossFit box or ask your trainer, you’ll find that there are a ton of options for what to wear on your feet during a WOD.
+You may consider using everything from lightweight, barefoot-style shoes to heavier weightlifting shoes.